 - No bone loss = avoid premature facial aging since jaw bone is properly stimulated

-While not every traditional denture wearer encounters problems, you can certainly avoid the risk by investing in implant retained dentures.
+While not every traditional denture wearer encounters problems, you can certainly avoid the risk by investing in implant-retained dentures.
 Not only do implant dentures look natural, but they feel and function like real teeth too.
-This can bring important advantages towards your quality of life as well as your nutritional health as you age.
+This can bring important advantages to your quality of life as well as your nutritional health as you age.